 Penn Nursing Grants

-Depending on your financial need, as determined through your aid application, you may be eligible for Penn Nursing grant funds, which you do not need to pay back.
+Determined through your admissions application, you may be eligible for Penn Nursing grant funds, which you do not need to pay back.
 The School of Nursing does not fully fund students in the Accelerated Nursing Program.

 You are responsible for paying the difference between your financial aid and your tuition, fees, and living expenses.
 To do this, you can use personal funds or apply for private (alternative to federal) loans.

 - Know that you will qualify for private or alternative loans as an unemployed full time nursing student;

 - OR have a co-signer in good credit standing who is willing to assist you in obtaining a loan;

 - OR have access to personal or family funds to make up the difference in your charges for attending the Accelerated BSN (undergraduate) portion of the program.